IndaPlus25/task-7-yea/README.md

 ```

 #### Exercise 7.2 -- Textual analysis
-Now it's time to create a class for analyzing the text and see if we can gleam any insights.
+Now it's time to create a class for analyzing the text and see if we can glean any insights.
 Start by creating a new Java class called
 `FileTextAnalyzer` in the [`src`](src) directory.
 Add a `private` field called
 `words` of type `FileWordSplitter` to your class, and add a constructor